ZwwWayne/mmMOT/README.md

 Currently it supports [PointPillar](https://github.com/nutonomy/second.pytorch)/[SECOND](https://github.com/traveller59/second.pytorch) detector, and also support [RRC-Net](https://github.com/xiaohaoChen/rrc_detection) detector.

-In the [paper](https://arxiv.org/abs/1909.03850), we train a [PointPillars](https://arxiv.org/abs/1812.05784) model to obtain the train/val detection results for ablation study, using the [official codebase](https://github.com/nutonomy/second.pytorch).
-The data are provided in the [google drive](https://drive.google.com/open?id=1IJ6rWSJw-BExQP-N25RNmQzUeTYSmwj6).
+In the [paper](https://arxiv.org/abs/1909.03850), we train a PointPillars model to obtain the train/val detection results for ablation study, using the [official codebase](https://github.com/nutonomy/second.pytorch).
+The detection data are provided in the [google drive](https://drive.google.com/open?id=1IJ6rWSJw-BExQP-N25RNmQzUeTYSmwj6).
+Once you download the two pkl files, put them in the `data` directory.

+We also provide the data split used in our paper in the `data` directory.
+You need to download and unzip the data from the [KITTI Tracking Benchmark](http://www.cvlibs.net/datasets/kitti/eval_tracking.php) and put them in the `kitti_t_o` directory or any path you like.
+Do remember to change the path in the configs.

 The RRC detection are obtained from the [link](https://drive.google.com/file/d/1ZR1qEf2qjQYA9zALLl-ZXuWhqG9lxzsM/view) provided by [MOTBeyondPixels](https://github.com/JunaidCS032/MOTBeyondPixels).
 We use RRC detection for the [KITTI Tracking Benchmark](http://www.cvlibs.net/datasets/kitti/eval_tracking.php).

-We provide the data split used in our paper in the `data` directory.
-You need to download and unzip the data from the [KITTI Tracking Benchmark](http://www.cvlibs.net/datasets/kitti/eval_tracking.php) and put them in the `kitti_t_o` directory or any path you like.
-Do remember to change the path in the configs.

 ## Citation